 - Other major experimental and field work costs, excluding personnel costs

-- Relocation costs, when moving from another country to the EU or an Associated Country as a consequence of receiving the ERC grant
+Eligible ‘start-up’ costs for a PI moving from another country to the EU or an Associated Country as a consequence of receiving an ERC grant

 The extra budget for StG, CoG and AdG can be up to 1MEuro.
 The extra budget for SyG can be up to 4MEuro.

 Note the following important point: asking for a full extra budget on top of partially exhausted ‘regular’ budget, might be perceived as a way of bypassing the total allowed budget (for the category).
 Such ‘abuse’ might not be accepted well by reviewers.

 - The budget presentation should clearly demonstrate that the original budget for the category is fully exhausted before utilizing the extra budget request.
 Avoid budget presentation in which the project’s budget (excluding the request for the extra budget) is significantly lower than the maximum allowed grant (for the category).
 Meaning – if it is possible to include everything within the regular budget, without asking for the extra budget, then it should be presented as such.

 - Only once the base budget request is fully exhausted, an extra budget is in place.

 Final comments about the ERC budget text: